LuffyTheFox/Glaze/README.md

 Key Features:

     Cryptographic Noise: Adds unique noise to the image based on its hash, making it difficult for AI to recreate.
-    Steganographic Watermark: Embeds a hidden watermark to help track the image's originality.
     User-Friendly Interface: Integrated into Blender with a custom panel and operator for easy image protection.
     Supports Multiple Image Formats: Can process common image formats like PNG, JPEG, BMP, and others.